-The following is a reflection on the Saint Gabriel and the Annunciation.
-It comments on both the archangel and Our Lady since the feast of Saint Gabriel the Archangel is on the vigil of the Annunciation.
+This is a reflection on Saint Gabriel and the Annunciation.
+It discusses both since the feast of Saint Gabriel the Archangel is on the 24th, the vigil of the Annunciation.

 Behold thou shalt conceive in thy womb, and shalt bring forth a son; and thou shalt call his name Jesus.
 He shall be great, and shall be called the Son of the most High; and the Lord God shall give unto him the throne of David his father; and he shall reign in the house of Jacob for ever.
 And of his kingdom there shall be no end.